Somerset Levels: Willow

 Willow has been cut and used on the Levels since mankind moved into the area.
 Fragments of willow basket were found near the Glastonbury Lake Village, and it was used in the construction of several Iron Age causeways.
 The willow was harvested using traditional methods of pollarding, where a tree would be cut back to the main stem.
 New shoots of willow, called "withies", would grow out of the trunk and these would be cut periodically for use.

 During the 1930s, over 9000 acre of willow were being grown commercially on the Levels.
 Largely because of the replacement of baskets by plastic bags and cardboard boxes, the industry has severely declined since the 1950s.
 By the end of the 20th century only about 350 acre were grown commercially, near the villages of Burrowbridge, Westonzoyland, and North Curry.
 The Somerset Levels is now the only area in the UK where basket willow is grown commercially.
 For weaving, the species Salix triandra (almond willow, black maul) is grown, while Salix viminalis (common osier) is ideal for handles, bases, and the structural members in furniture and hurdles.
 Historically willow was used to make salmon traps or "putchers".
 Products including baskets, eel traps (kypes), lobster pots, and furniture were widely made from willow throughout the area in the recent past.
-Among the more unusual products still made are passenger baskets for hot air balloons, the frames inside the Bearskins worn by the regiments of the Grenadier Guards, and an increasing number of willow coffins.
+Among the more unusual products still made are passenger baskets for hot air balloons, the frames inside the Bearskins worn by the regiments of the Brigade of Guards, and an increasing number of willow coffins.

 Another use of willow has been found by the Coate family, who make artists' charcoals in Stoke St Gregory.
 It has become in 30 years the leading artists' charcoal manufacturer in Europe, producing most of the natural charcoals sold under different art-material brands.

 The industry is celebrated in the form of the Willow Man (sometimes known as the Angel of the South), a willow sculpture, 40 feet (12.2 m) tall, produced by artist Serena de la Hey in September 2000 that can be seen from the railway and the M5 motorway to the north of Bridgwater.
 At Stoke St Gregory there is also a Willows and Wetlands Visitor Centre.